Covid-19 disruption & applying to Christ's this year

 Then there are also the social aspects of living in the College community, societies and sports etc. The CamGuides were written before the Coronavirus disruptions, but they provide a useful introduction to the different aspects of student life, and do also read some student profiles.
 The University and College is working hard to make sure they can run as well as possible next year and, as always, we will welcome applications from bright students from all backgrounds and support you through the admissions process.
 The section below has information relevant to making an application.

-When the time comes to make your application (bearing in mind the early application deadline for Cambridge compared with many other UK universities), the How to apply page sets out the timeline and details of the application process (and we expect to write some extra support pages for UK students this year, applicants from outside the UK should see the international section).
-We will update you nearer the time on exactly how and where your Coronavirus disruption information should be given in your application.
+The How to apply page sets out the timeline and details of the application process (and there are some extra support pages for students applying from the UK and for students applying from outside the UK).
+We will update you later this month on exactly how and where your Coronavirus disruption information should be given in your application, in the meantime please proceed with application as normal.

 - If you were due to sit one or more A levels this year, please see UCAS updates.